Single Handed Xbox One Controllers

 • Reasonable repair rates after one year, typically $40-50 plus return shipping cost.

-• If the controller’s functionality doesn’t work for your situation you can return it for full refund (less your return shipping cost)
+• If the controller functionality doesn’t work for your situation (it doesn’t fit your hand or you find it difficult to use) you can return it for full refund (less your return shipping cost) Please contact me regarding returns.

 Please click here for more information and repair procedure instructions.